jonpither/lein-pallet-fuz/README.md

 Put `[lein-pallet-fuz "0.1.0]` into the `:plugins` vector of your project.clj.

+    $ lein pallet-fuz setup

+and

-    $ lein pallet-fuz
+	$ lein pallet-fuz teardown

-Consult the sample project file here.
+Consult the [sample-project.clj](https://github.com/jonpither/lein-pallet-fuz/blob/stable/sample-project.clj) file here.
 You'll need to setup github as to authorise using the ssh keypair you want to use.
 Github has the 'deployment key' feature exactly for this purpose.

 ## Limitations

 This plugin is quite simple so if you want to do more with Pallet then you should probably just rip this code and do whatever.
-It could be possible to make this plugin extensible but for the moment I'm wary of maintaining a layer on top of pallet.
+It could be possible in the future to make this plugin extensible but right now it isnt.

 ## License